naveed125/learn-jupyter/README.md

 # Learn Jupyter

-Follow the following steps to create a local jupyter environment.
+Follow the following steps to create a local jupyter environment using `Conda`

 1. Install anaconda or miniconda first
 2. Run `conda env list` This should just list one evironment called base.
 3. On windows, start Anaconda command prompt as admin and cd into your project directory.
-Then setup the env using conda:
+Then setup the env using conda

 ```
 conda create --yes --name learnjupyter
 conda activate learnjupyter
 ```

-4. Now that you are in the `learnjupyter` env, install jupyter labs by running the following commands.
+4.1 Now that you are in the `learnjupyter` env, install jupyter labs by running the following commands.
 I prefer this over user Jupyter Notebook

 ```
 conda install -y -c conda-forge jupyterlab